 The Site of Many Flavors

 So your site responds to requests for mysite.com as well as www.mysite.com?
 And, you jumped on the bandwagon and made it work under https when Google announced that https pages would get a ranking boost (yeah, right :-/)?
 Fabulous.
 But did you do your redirects?
-If you DON’T 301 redirect from your non-www to your www version (or the other way around is ok too), and you DON’T 301 redirect requests for http to https, then Google will see 4 complete, separate websites…all with the same content.
+If you DON’T 301 redirect from your non-www to your www version (or the other way around is ok too), and you DON’T 301 redirect requests for https to https, then Google will see 4 complete, separate websites…all with the same content.

 Just updating your menus to link to everything with www and https isn’t enough.
 Google’s still got a memory of those non-www and non-https pages (probably from other sites that linked to you a while ago).

 Side note here: when you DO move to https, make sure you create a new project in Google Webmaster Tools for the https site.
-You’ll find that only some of the stuff will still show up under your old http project there.
+You’ll find that only some of the stuff will still show up under your old https project there.

 Robots.txt blocking style sheets